5 Important Things To Consider About Divorce And Debt

 If you aren’t aware of the tax consequences, this could be a bad decision.
-If you’re selling securities from an after-tax account, any capital gains are taxed at preferred tax rates.
+If you’re selling securities from an after-tax account, you’ll pay taxes on any capital gains at preferred tax rates.

 What type of debt are you looking to pay off?

 Most people should pay down their debt in the following order: